 Step 4: Collaborate on a Community Seed project – network with other gardeners and seed savers through social media, events and potlucks.

 Maybe your friend wants to grow the same variety of corn as you, but neither of you have enough space to make it happen genetically.
 Share in the load!
 You grow 100 plants and she will grow 100.
 At the end of the season, combine your stash and share the seeds.
 This not only prevents inbreeding depression (the reduced fitness in a population due to breeding of related individuals), but also ensures the variety will breed true to type in successive generations.
 If you both obtain your corn seed from different sources (say, three different seed companies who order that particular variety from three different people), you will have even more genetic diversity, and thus, more insurance against inbreeding depression.
 By sharing the art of seed saving with a friend, you’ll both be on your way to cultivating a regionally adapted variety, stewarding a variety, AND beginning to cultivate a community seed project.
 Ask others you know who garden if seed saving is a project they’re interested in trying out.
-Start a listserv for your region that networks everyone together.
+Start a listserv for your region that networks everyone together, or subscribe to an existing one such as ComFood.
 Maybe host a potluck round-table where interested participants can share their plans for the coming season and see how seed saving fits into their food rearing practice.

 The possibilities are endless – go forth boldly this season in your seed saving studies and actions.